 Introduction to Neuro-Developmental Treatment

-This 3-day course utilizes a hands-on clinical problem solving model.
-Typical motor development is presented within a systems perspective with the focus of study highlighting how musculoskeletal alignment contributes to postural control.
-The contribution of postural control as the foundation for the development of functional vision, upper extremity function, oral motor function and functional mobility is presented.
-The systems framework also assists when over-viewing atypical development of children with motor challenges and how these challenges impact alignment, sensory processing, self-regulation and motor control.
-Participants will learn to utilize movement analysis and clinical reasoning within the assessment and treatment process.
-Participants will develop a basic level of skill in problem solving during facilitation of movement.
-There will be opportunities to learn through lectures, handling skills labs, treatment demonstrations and in small groups.
+This 3-day course utilizes a hands-on problem solving model.
+Typical motor development is presented within a systems perspective with the focus of study highlighting how musculoskeletal alignment contributes to the development of upper extremity function, oral motor function, phonation and functional mobility.
+The systems framework also assists when examining atypical development of children with motor challenges and how these challenges impact alignment, self-regulation and motor control.
+Participants will learn to utilize problem solving and movement analysis within the assessment and treatment process.
+In addition participants will develop a basic level of skill in problem solving during facilitation of movement.
+There will be the opportunity to learn through lectures, handling skills labs, treatment demonstrations and in small groups.
 On the final day, therapists will also have opportunity to participate in a treatment practicum with clients, which provides an invaluable opportunity to put your theoretical knowledge into practice.

 To register or for more information, download the brochure.